Video Question Answering: Datasets, Algorithms and Challenges: VideoQA Task and Datasets

-VideoQA is a task to predict the correct answer $a^*$ based on a question $q$ and a video clip $V$.
+VideoQA is a task to predict the correct answer $a^*$ based on a question $q$ and a video $V$.
 There are mainly two types of tasks in VideoQA: multi-choice QA and open-ended QA.

-For each question in multi-choice QA, the models are presented with several candidate answers $\mathcal{A}_{mc}$ and are required to pick the correct one $a^*=\mathcal{F}\left( a|q,\mathcal{V},\mathcal{A}_{mc} \right)$.
-For open-ended QA, the problem can be classification (the most popular), regression (for counting) and generation (word-by-word) depending on the specific datasets.
-Multi-choice QA is typically set up to study beyond factoid QA to causal and temporal QA, as it dispenses with the need for language generation and evaluation.
-Open-ended QA is popularly set as a multi-class classification problem which requires the models to classify a video-question pair into a pre-defined global answer set $\mathcal{A}_{oe}$: $a^*=\mathcal{F}\left( a|q,\mathcal{V} \right)$ where $a\in\mathcal{A}_{oe}$.
+For \textbf{multi-choice} QA, the models are presented with several candidate answers $\mathcal{A}_{mc}$ for each question and are required to pick the correct one $a^*=\mathcal{F}\left( a|q,\mathcal{V},\mathcal{A}_{mc} \right)$.
+For \textbf{open-ended} QA, the problem can be classification (the most popular), generation (word-by-word) and regression (for counting) depending on the specific datasets.
+Specifically, open-ended QA is popularly set as a multi-class classification problem which requires the models to classify a video-question pair into a pre-defined global answer set $\mathcal{A}_{oe}$: $a^*=\mathcal{F}\left( a|q,\mathcal{V} \right)$ where $a\in\mathcal{A}_{oe}$.
+Open-ended QA can also be formulated as a generation problem, which might have more practical use and receiving increasing attention.
+Usually the answer is denoted as ${a}=(a_1,a_2,...,a_t,...,a_M)$ of length $M$, where $a_t$ is the $t$-th word; and the model is required to predict the next word $a_t$ in the vocabulary set $\mathcal{W}$: $a_t^* = \mathcal{F}\left( a_t|q,\mathcal{V}, (a_1,a_2,...,a_{t-1})\right)$, where $a_t\in\mathcal{W}$.
+For the counting task, which is defined as an open-ended question about counting the number of repetitions of an action~\cite{jang2017tgif}, it is formulated as an regression problem, requiring the model to compute an integer-valued answer to be close to the ground truth.

+Compared with open-ended QA, multi-choice QA is typically defined to study beyond factoid QA to inference QA \cite{xiao2021next,wu2021star}, as it dispenses with the generation and evaluation of natural languages.